RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 recognized by the language processor, but the circumstances of their detection is outside of the scope of this standard.

-The ERRORTEXT built-in function returns the text as initialized in nnn when called with the ‘Standard’ option.
+The ERRORTEXT built-in function returns the text as initialized in <!--TODO-->nnn when called with the ‘Standard’ option.
 When the 'Standard' option is omitted, implementation-dependent text may be returned.

 When messages are issued any message inserts are replaced by actual values.